juju/docs/src/en/tutorial-multiuser-basic.md

 ## User login, logout, and password changing

-A newly-created user is granted controller access of 'login' out of the box.
-So besides logging in the user cannot do much else.
+A newly-created user is granted controller access of 'login' out of the box (implicitly: `juju grant -c gce tom login`).
+So besides logging in, the user cannot do much else.

 Registration implies a controller login (as can be seen by the previous command's messaging).
 To log out, use the `logout` command: